Viewing device: New Perspective

 3. Divide students into groups of three or four.

 4. Have students research the problem.
 Students should look at Albrecht Dürer’s viewing device.
-Have them find out how it works and what its purpose is.
+Have them find out how it works and its purpose.

 5. Homework: Develop Possible Solutions – Have students brainstorm individually about possible solutions to the design challenge.
-Students are to share/compare/contrast ideas first thing back in their groups on day two.
+Students are to share/compare/contrast ideas as soon as they return to their groups in day two.

 Day 2: Critique